 First Reconciliation is the beginning of a formation that will continue throughout an individual’s lifetime that develops an awareness of God’s love and mercy and our need to seek forgiveness.
 Preparation for the sacrament is a partnership between parents/guardians and parish.
 Families are provided resources, materials, and support to work with their children at home.
 During the time of preparation, we have special liturgies, parent meetings with classes for children, along with engaging, interactive workshops and celebration.
 Reconciliation will be celebrated individually.
 Families will select a date and time from a choice of two Saturdays prior to Christmas.
 Registration for Sacramental Preparation for First Reconciliation and First Eucharist are combined as it is complementary, year long process.
 Click here to register

-First Eucharist is an awaking of a hunger in our hearts for Jesus and discovering how to feed it.
-Holy Cross parish partners with our families, providing resources, materials and support to lead them to understanding “who we are and whose we are—beloved children of God.
+First Eucharist is an awakening of a hunger in our hearts for Jesus and discovering how to feed it.
+Holy Cross partners with our families, providing resources, materials and support to lead them to understanding “who we are and whose we are—beloved children of God.
 And the Eucharist becomes our food for the journey—food that strengthens and sustains us.”
-During the preparation time we have special liturgies, parent meetings with classes for children, along with engaging, interactive workshops and celebration.
+During the preparation time we have special liturgies, parent meetings with classes for children, engaging, interactive workshops and celebration.
 First Eucharist will be celebrated during our weekend liturgies the first weekend of May.
 Families will select which Mass they wish to celebrate their child’s First Eucharist.
 Registration for Sacramental Preparation for First Reconciliation and First Eucharist are combined as it is complementary, year long process.
 Contact us is you have a special circumstance that only requires one.